erikandersen-pariveda/antennae/Antennae/README.txt

 * INSTALLATION

 Unpack the Antennae.zip directory into a location of your choice.

-See the notes about custom build-user.properties below in the CONTENTS section.
+Create a custom build-user.properties (see below in the CONTENTS section).

 * CONTENTS